parabolart/bbLean/README.md

 bbLean
 ======

-A copy of bbLean that can be easily compiled with msvc
+A copy of bbLean that can be (more) easily compiled with msvc